wonkiseo86/Testing_Integer_Integration/README.md

 Int_integ_sim_size_power_properties_local_power_d_revision: power against local alternatives

-CV1.Rdata: Pre-computed critical values for various quantiles which are used for the Canadian yield curve example (to compute approximate the p-values).
+CV1.Rdata: Critical values for various quantiles which are used for the Canadian yield curve example (to compute approximate the p-values).